-The 2008 Platinum Eagle was released during a turbulent year for platinum market prices.
+The 2008 Platinum Eagle (Buy on eBay) was released during a turbulent year for platinum market prices.
 This had a significant impact on both the numismatic and bullion offerings.

 After starting the year at $1,541 per ounce, platinum experienced a quick surge which brought the price to more than $2,200 per ounce by early March.
 After a sharp pull back, prices stabilized around the $2,000 level, but then experienced an extended decline through the summer months, eventually falling below $800 per ounce.
 For the final two months of the year, prices stabilized around this level and finished the year at $900 per ounce.

 As typical, the US Mint offered the Platinum Eagle bullion coins through a network of authorized purchasers.
 The coins carried the standard obverse design featuring John Mercanti’s portrait of the Statue of Liberty and a reverse design featuring a soaring eagle designed by Thomas D. Rogers.
 Amidst the roller coaster year for market prices, platinum bullion sales rose by more than 200% compared to the previous year.
 The US Mint suspended sales in October and offered a limited final amount of coins in November.
 Although it was unknown at the time, this would represent the final availability of Platinum Eagle bullion coins for more than five years.